tinode/chat/API.md

 #### `{acc}`

 Message `{acc}` creates users or updates `tags` or authentication credentials `scheme` and `secret` of exiting users.
 To create a new user set `user` to the string `new` optionally followed by any character sequence, e.g. `newr15gsr`.
 Either authenticated or anonymous session can send an `{acc}` message to create a new user.
-To update tags or authentication credentials of the current user leave `user` unset.
+To authentication data or validate a credential of the current user leave `user` unset.

 ```js
 acc: {